kyegomez/CELESTIAL-1/README.md

 CELESTIAL-1 can operate in vision, audio, audio-language, and vision-language tasks without any prior initialization.

-This model will change everything.
+This model will change everything for our species, we'll able to automate any digital task.
 And, we need your help.
 [Contribute to the project board here:](https://github.com/users/kyegomez/projects/6/views/2)